-The FME accommodates the Complaints Committee on Transactions with Financial Firms, which deals with disputes between consumers and credit institutions, securities firms, or the subsidiaries of such financial firms.
-The FME receives appeals submitted by clients and provides the committee with meeting facilities and clerical assistance.
+The Financial Supervisory Authority (FME) accommodates the Complaints Committee on Transactions with Financial Firms.
+The committee deals with disputes between consumers and credit institutions, securities firms, or the subsidiaries of such financial firms.
+FME receives appeals submitted by clients and provides the committee with meeting facilities and clerical assistance.

 Who can turn to the committee?

 Clients who have entered into a contract with a financial firm may turn to the Committee.
 The choice to appeal is always at the clients' discretion, i.e. they do not have to seek the approval of the financial firm concerned.

 - A special form must be used.
 Forms can be obtained by selecting Appeals Form Forms are also available at the offices of the FME.
 The form must be signed and shall be delivered or sent by post/email to the office of the FME.
 The-Complaints-Committee-on-Transactions-with-Financial-Firms

 - Private individuals pay a fee of ISK 5000 upon lodging an appeal with the Financial Supervisory Authority.
 This fee is refunded, when a ruling has been passed, if the client's claim is wholly or partly accepted.
 The fee may be refunded if a case is dismissed following an agreement between the client and the financial enterprise concerned.

 - Owners of private enterprises whose complaints are related to their business activities pay a fee of ISK 15,000 upon lodging an appeal with the FME.
 In other respects, the provisions of paragraph 2 above shall apply to the owners of private firms.
 Legal persons pay a fee of ISK 30,000.

 - An appeal is not approved unless the fee is paid in full into FME´s account; 526 - 26 - 402 and social security number 541298-3209.
 Please enclose a transcript of the payment with the complaint.